• 1 / 16

 Seller's Description

-Equipment: Construction The Tripp 37 has a divinycell closed foam cored fiberglass deck and hull (with aluminum structural grid).
-It comes with a lead keel and deep fiberglass rudder with tiller steering.
-There is ample cockpit seating aft for guests.
+Construction The Tripp 37 has a divinycell closed foam cored fiberglass deck and hull with an aluminum structural grid.
+Ticker has a lead keel and a fiberglass rudder.
+There have been no issues with water intrusion.

-Cruising Sails Dacron cruising mainsail by Loong sails new in 2020 with Stack Pack Dacron 135% genoa by Loong sails also new in 2020
+Cruising Sails Dacron cruising mainsail new in 2020 with Stack Pack Dacron 135% genoa new in 2020

 Electronics B&G Zeus2 9 GPS chartplotter on cockpit-visible swing-arm mount 4 B&G Triton2 color displays; B&G sensors: masthead wind speed/angle and tri-ducer (boatspeed, depth, and water temperature) new in 2020.
 Standard Horizon GX1850 VHF with remote RAM4 cockpit unit new in 2021 Em-trak AIS B954 class B transceiver networked to chartplotter; includes stealth switch new in 2022 Boss Bluetooth stereo with cabin and cockpit speakers new in 2022 Two batteries Running lights; masthead light; LED steaming and deck light new in 2021 interior cabin lighting, red cockpit and head LED courtesy lights new in 2022